How does your internet connection affect your gaming experience?

 Think about games like World of Warcraft.
 Gamers in South Africa usually play on EU servers for the best possible experience.
 As a result, the latency of your internet connection becomes a huge factor in your experience.
 As latency affects the length of time you wait to send and receive data from the server.

 Most SA gamers pray to have a latency below 200ms when playing common titles, especially on EU servers.
 Latency is therefore very subjective and depends on the type of game.

 If you are a gamer when choosing an internet package you should go for something that offers the lowest latency possible.
 Fibre optic based internet allows you to transfer data to and from gaming servers with relatively low latency, compared to other internet solutions like LTE-A and mobile connections.

 LTE-A based solutions like Fixed Wireless, do not offer the same level of reliability as fixed line solutions.
 These solutions are prone to being affected by issues such as weather, network coverage and more.
 Fibre is primed for a good gaming experience.

 Furthermore, to make your online gaming experience even better, be certain that you’re gaming on a wired connection (via an ethernet cable) where possible, as there can sometimes be issues with the speed of WiFi.
 You’ll also need a router well-suited to gaming needs with extra LAN ports, higher speed WiFi capabilities, better functionality for balancing network loads and security options.

 In the online gaming world, you want to have the best possible set-up so that you can have a good gaming experience.
-For more information about fibre broadband internet, the Afrihost fibre page.
+For more information about fibre broadband internet, visit the Afrihost fibre page.